Baron-von-Riedesel/Jemm/Readme.txt

                PORT92      Use port 92h always
  HMAMIN=k      set minimum amount in kB to get the HMA (default=0, max=63).
  MAXEXT=l      limit extended memory controlled by XMM to <l> kB.
- MOVEXBDA      move XBDA into UMB, thus increasing low DOS memory.
-This option
-               might require to also set option NOHI, because some BIOSes expect the XBDA to start at a kB boundary.
-If the option causes a system "lock", use tool MOVEXBDA.EXE instead.
  NOE801        don't use int 15h, ax=E801h to get amount of extended memory.
  NOE820        don't use int 15h, ax=E820h to get amount of extended memory.
  X2MAX=m       limit for free extended memory in kB reported by XMS V2